Lois Mailou Jones: 1937–1953

 In 1937, Jones received a fellowship to study in Paris at the Académie Julian.
-She produced more than 30 watercolors during her year in France.
-In total, she completed approximately 40 paintings during her time at the Académie, utilizing the en plein air method of painting that she used throughout her career.
+Jones produced more than 30 watercolors during her year in France.
+In total, Jones completed approximately 40 paintings during her time at the Académie, utilizing the en plein air method of painting that she used throughout her career.
 Two paintings were accepted at the annual Salon de Printemps exhibition at the Société des Artists Français for her Parisian debut.
-Jones loved her time in Paris as she felt fully accepted in society as opposed to the United States at this time.
+Jones loved her time in Paris as she felt entirely accepted in society as opposed to the United States at this time.
 The French were appreciative of paintings and talent.
-After she was granted an extension of her fellowship to travel to Italy, she returned to Howard University and taught watercolor painting classes.
+After being granted an extension of her fellowship to travel to Italy, Jones returned to Howard University and taught watercolor painting classes.

+She was the most prominent black children's illustrator of the mid-century, illustrating many children's books through Woodson's Associated Publishers during this period, including Jane Dabney Shackelford's The Child’s Story of the Negro (1938), Helen Adele Whiting's Negro Art, Music, and Rhyme (1938) and Negro Folk Tales (1938), Carter G. Woodson's African Heroes and Heroines (1939), Effie Lee Newsome's Gladiola Garden (1940), and Derricotte, Turner, and Roy's Word Pictures of the Great (1941), as well as Marel Brown's Lilly May and Dan: Two Children of the South (1946) through the Home Mission Board of the Southern Baptist Convention.

-In 1938, she produced Les Fétiches (1938), an African-inspired oil painting that is owned by the Smithsonian American Art Museum.
+In 1938, Jones produced Les Fétiches (1938), an African-inspired oil painting that is owned by the Smithsonian American Art Museum.
 Jones painted Les Fétiches in a Post-Cubist and Post-Primitive style.
 Five African masks swirl around the dark canvas.
-She was able to view and study many different African objects and masks at the Musée de l'Homme and galleries through her fellowship in Paris.
+Jones could view and study many different African objects and masks at the Musée de l'Homme and galleries through her fellowship in Paris.
 In Les Fétiches, masks from Songye Kifwebe and Guru Dan are visible.

-In 1941, Jones entered her painting Indian Shops Gay Head, Massachusetts into the Corcoran Gallery's annual competition.
-At the time, the Corcoran Gallery prohibited African-American artists from entering their artworks themselves.
+In 1941, Jones entered her painting Indian Shops Gay Head, Massachusetts into the Corcoran Gallery of Art's annual competition.
+At the time, the Corcoran Gallery prohibited African-American artists from entering their artworks.
 Jones had Tabary enter her painting to circumvent the rule.
-Jones ended up winning the Robert Woods Bliss Award for this work of art, yet she could not pick up the award herself.
+Jones won the Robert Woods Bliss Award for this work of art, yet she could not pick up the award herself.
 Tabary had to mail the award to Jones.
-In spite of these issues, Jones worked harder notwithstanding the racial biases found throughout the country at this time.
+Despite these issues, Jones worked harder notwithstanding the racial biases found throughout the country at this time.
 In 1994, the Corcoran Gallery of Art gave a public apology to Jones at the opening of the exhibition The World of Lois Mailou Jones, 50 years after Jones hid her identity.